Press ESC to close

 MS Dhoni set the inaugural IPL auction on fire.
 Chennai Super Kings (CSK) spent USD 1.5 million to acquire the services of Captain Cool.

-And MSD proved every penny’s worth as he led the team to five titles, 10 finals, and 12 playoffs.
+And MSD proved every penny’s worth.
+He led the CSK to five titles, 10 finals and 12 playoffs.
 That’s some consistency!

-Although he doesn’t bat a lot these days, he has had some impactful knocks in the league lower down the order.
-MSD’s tally of over 4700 runs is the highest for CSK.
+Although he doesn’t bat a lot these days, he has had some impactful knocks.
+MSD’s tally of over 4800 runs is the highest for CSK.

 And what to say about his keeping?
 He is still the quickest behind the wickets!

-In between, Dhoni also turned up for Rising Pune Supergiant for two seasons in 2016 and 2017 when CSK faced a two-year suspension.
+In between, there was a brief detour.
+Dhoni turned up for Rising Pune Supergiant for two seasons in 2016 and 2017 when CSK faced a two-year suspension.

 Also Read | MS Dhoni’s 7 Remarkable Records in IPL History